OpenNebula/marketplace-docs/source/service/overview.rst

 2. :ref:`configure <one_service_stage_configure>` (instantiation time)
 3. :ref:`bootstrap <one_service_stage_bootstrap>` (instantiation time)

 Each stage is handled by the shell script ``/etc/one-appliance/service`` installed in the appliance.
 For the **install** stage, it's triggered during the image build.
-For the rest stages, it's triggered as part of the regular OS contextualization.
+For the remaining stages, it's triggered as part of the regular OS contextualization.
 The selected stage is an argument of this script.

-To find more about the service script and the appliance specific contextualization parameters, run with argument ``help``:
+To find out more about the service script and the appliance-specific contextualization parameters, run with argument ``help``:

 .. prompt:: text $ auto